How to Write a Dissertation Conclusion – Example & Tips

-This chapter will generally connect the beginning of your research (introduction) with the conclusion.
-You must relate to the major findings of your research and answer the questions that your study raised.
-Students should not hesitate to state the limitations of their research because it is natural that your research will have some limitations rather than none.
-Finally it is advised to stick to your original aims and objectives by relating it to your conclusion.
+You must relate to the major findings of your research and answer the research questions that your study raised.
+There is no need to hesitate to state the limitations of research because it is natural that your research will have some limitations rather than none.

 Dissertation Conclusion Guidelines

-Dissertation conclusion is a core element of your research paper which is why you will be required to follow a specific set of guidelines in order to showcase the findings of your study in a logical manner.
+Dissertation conclusion is a core element of your dissertation or thesis paper which is why you will be required to follow a specific set of guidelines in order to showcase the findings of your study in a logical manner.